izuzanak/yapgen/doc/intro.md

 Set of terminal symbols was extended by round brackets and five arithmetic operators.
 Rules of language grammar which describes arithmetic operations were added.
-Evaluation of arithmetic expressions is performed on LUA stack as
+Evaluation of arithmetic expressions is performed on Lua stack as
 follows:

   * Initializing semantic code creates variable `s`, that represents stack of